Persdre/Persdre/README.md

 ### Hi there, I am Qian!

+- **I am recruiting undergraduate/graduate research interns to co-author publications for top conferences.** I have successfully led multiple papers that resulted in strong publications.
+Your authorship position—either first or second author—will be determined by the level of your contribution.
+If interested, please reach out as soon as possible.
 - I am a second-year CS Ph.D. candidate at National University of Singapore, fortunately supervised by Prof. Bingsheng He.
 My research interests lie in LLM agents, LLM reasoning and interpretability, and cryptocurrency now.
+I won research achievement award this year by NUS.
 - My personal website is at https://persdre.github.io/.
 - How to reach me: You can drop me emails at persdre@gmail.com
 - A fun fact about me is that my family has three poodles.
-- I am open to collaboration opportunities.

 ![](https://komarev.com/ghpvc/?username=persdre)
 <br/>